 Vestibular Rehabilitation is a specific type of physical therapy designed to address the unique problems of patients who suffer from vertigo, dizziness or a sense of imbalance.
 The physical therapists in the UT Balance Center have been specifically trained to diagnose and treat Vestibular disorders, as well as balance disorders.

 Audiology services dispense hearing aids to adult patients in need of amplification.
 Loss of hearing can lead to social isolation, depression and decrease in a person's quality of life.
 Today's hearing aids offer more potential benefit for patients than ever before and enable many patients to reconnect to the world around them.
-The Hearing Center offers a range of hearing aids to fit a patient's listening needs and financial constraints.
+The Balance and Hearing Center offers a range of hearing aids to fit a patient's listening needs and financial constraints.
 We are happy to offer complete services to our patients with hearing loss.
 Hearing aid services are offered in two locations – Medical Building C on the Medical Center Campus and in west Knoxville at the Northshore Kroger Plaza building.

 For more information, call 865.305.9569 or Fax 865.305.4769.
 Click here for the Balance and Hearing Center brochure.